 - Use Private Equipment.
-If you are collecting demurrage on system cars, leasing private cars may be an option to avoid demurrage charges on railroad controlled cars.
+If you are collecting demurrage on system railcars, leasing private railcars may be an option to avoid demurrage charges on railroad-controlled railcars.

 - Review Railroad Spotting Instructions.
-You may need to review the car placement instructions you have in place with your railroad (open or closed gate, spot-on-arrival or keep me full).
-Spot-On-Arrival provides a free flow of inbound cars but once capacity is met and cars are constructively placed, the customer is responsible for ordering in the oldest CP’d car.
-If the carrier can provide Keep Me Full logic, the customer is not required to track FIFO and order cars once they are CP’d.
+You may need to review the railcar placement instructions you have in place with your railroad (open or closed gate, spot-on-arrival or keep me full).
+Spot-On-Arrival provides a free flow of inbound railcars but once capacity is met, railcars are Constructively Placed.
+The customer is then responsible for ordering in the oldest Constructively Placed railcar.
+If the carrier provides Keep Me Full logic, the customer is not required to order railcars once they are Constructively Placed.

 If there have been any changes to your track capacity, make sure your serving carrier has updated their records.

 - Develop External Storage Capacity.
 Leasing nearby tracks may be a lower cost alternative to the railroad private car storage rate.

 - Expand Plant Capacity.
 Is adding or reconfiguring track within your facility an option for increasing storage or adding efficiency?
 Perhaps investing in additional equipment or resources can reduce the time required to load or unload cars.

 - Negotiate a Private Agreement.
 In some situations, a private demurrage agreement with the railroad can provide more flexibility and reduced cost.